-The European Union's Horizon 2020 research and innovation program under agreement No 818184 (FF-IPM) funded this research.
+We thank the European Union's Horizon 2020 research and innovation programme under agreement No 818184 (FF-IPM) for funding this research.
 We thank Aruna Manrakhan for providing the pupae to establish cultures of B. dorsalis.
 We also thank Pertunia Moropa for her assistance with the flight mill procedure.
 The authors acknowledge the Plant Protection Platform (3P, IBISA), where some experiments were conducted.
-Valuable reviews from an anonymous reviewer and Nicholas Manoukis greatly improved the manuscript.
+We thank an anonymous reviewer and Nicholas Manoukis for their valuable reviews that greatly improved the manuscript.